Variational Zero-shot Multispectral Pansharpening: Main Method

 \subsection{Implementation details}

 We adopt PanNet \cite{PanNet-A-deep-network-architecture-for-pan-sharpening} as the backbone of our network $f_\theta$.
 The network mainly contains convolutional layers and skip connections.
 In addition, we add ReLU activation to the final layer of PanNet to ensure that the output is always positive.
 It should be noted that the network structure is not exclusively specified.
+In Sec. \ref{sec-disG}, we also present the results of two other networks.
+To construct $\hat{P}$, we first perform histogram-matching to generate $\hat{P}'$, i.e., each band of $\hat{P}'$ is entirely translated and stretched such that the mean and standard values match those of the same band of LRMS.
+To avoid zero-value in denominator, we then add a small value ($\varepsilon = 1e-2$) to $\hat{P}'$ and finally get $\hat{P} = \hat{P}' + \varepsilon$.
+The upsampled LRMS $\hat{\Y}$ is derived by general bicubic interpolation of LRMS $\Y$.
+The kernel $K$ matches the MTF of multispectral sensors \cite{MTF}.
 For the initialization problem (\ref{init-theta}), we use Adam to optimize $\theta$ until the objective converges, which takes about 8000 steps.
-The learning rate is set as $\mathrm{1e}^{-3}$. $\hat{P}$ is constructed by histogram-matching.
-That is each band of $\hat{P}$ is entirely translated and stretched such that the mean and standard values match those of the same band of LRMS.
-For the iterative update for the problem (\ref{main-method}), we set $\alpha=2$ and $\beta=\mathrm{1e^{-3}}$.
+The learning rate is constantly set as $\mathrm{1e}^{-3}$.
+For the alternating minimization for the main problem (\ref{main-method}), we set $\alpha=2$ and $\beta=\mathrm{1e^{-3}}$ for all experiments.
+In each step of alternating minimization, $\X$ and $\theta$ are updated by one step of gradient descent and ADAM, respectively.
+The trade-off parameter $\lambda$ is set as 0.1 for all experiments.
 The iteration is also completed when the value of $\la(\X,\theta)$ changes slowly, which takes about 3000 steps.
 That is, we set $T=3000$ in Algorithm \ref{algo-my}.